More than 50 royal Egyptian mummies unearthed in Valley of the Kings

 "They are wrapped in numerous layers of bandages and treated with bitumen," said researcher Susanne Bickel, of the University of Basel.

-The tomb dates to the 18 th dynasty and the Third Intermediate Period.
+The tomb dates to the 18 th dynasty.
 Hieratic inscriptions (a cursive form of hieroglyphs) revealed that most of the mummies in the tomb were related to two pharaohs, Thutmose IV and Amenhotep III, who ruled during the 14th century BC, and were buried at different times.

 Thutmose IV, was the 8th Pharaoh of the 18th dynasty of Egypt.
 He secured an alliance with the Mitanni Empire of northern Syria and ushered in a period of peace at the peak of Egypt’s prosperity.
 He was succeeded to the throne by his son, Amenhotep III.
 The reign of Amenhotep III marked the zenith of ancient Egyptian civilisation, both in terms of political power and cultural achievement, under his 36 year reign.
 Countries like Babylonia, Assyria, and Mitani were emerging as potential new rivals, and Amenhotep began writing to the other rulers of the Near East, carving letters on small stones that messengers took to foreign princes.
 The Amarna letters, as they became known after they were found in 1887, were the key to Amenhotep's success, especially when backed up with gifts from Egypt's great wealth.
 The 18th dynasty ruler became king at the age of around 12, with his mother as regent.
 He died in around 1354 BC and was succeeded by his son Amenhotep IV, widely known as Akhenaten.